 "You opened a grounded, ancient, wise, visionary, magical world to me."

-June 21: Hands-on Herbal Medicine: The Great
+June 11: Hands-on Herbal Medicine: Great Remedies

 "The simplicity of your approach is amazing and empowering."

-July 26: A Day Devoted to Trees
+July 23: A Day with the Trees

 "I continue to relish the special communion I felt in that amazing circle of Wise Women."

 Some herbs are medicine, and some are food.
 And some change our minds.
 Throughout the world, magical and mind-altering plants are the first plants studied by those who wish to be healers and helpers.
 This is one of the hidden secrets of Western herbalism.
 You don't have to go to Peru to find and use plants that open your mind to the worlds around you.
 While some are exotic, many grow right around us.
 In addition to mind-altering plants, we will talk about – and perhaps visit with – the fairies and the plant devas.
 You will make a dream pillow to take home.
 We will explore flying ointments, third eye opening tinctures, and love potions.
 If your expertise has not included this important group of plants, please join us.
 Beginners will benefit enormously from this class but it is not suitable for children.
 Experienced herbal folk will find much to delight them in this day.